clojerl/clojerl.github.io/docs/differences-with-clojure.md

 ## Special Forms

-The following ClojureScript special forms are identical to their Clojure cousins: `if`, `do`, `let`, `letfn`, `quote` and `loop`.
+The following Clojerl special forms are identical to their Clojure cousins: `if`, `do`, `let`, `letfn`, `quote` and `loop`.

 - `fn`
     - Compile to an Erlang function and therefore can't have any metadata.
 - `recur`
     - `recur` is compiled to an actual recursive call that is only allowed in tail position, since the Erlang VM implements tail call optimization.
 - `def`
     - When the init expression is a `fn`, `def` produces one or more Erlang functions, depending on the arities specified in the `fn` declaration.
     - When not an `fn`, the init expression (**which is evaluated at compile-time**) *must* return a constant literal, otherwise it's a compile-time error.
 - `throw`
     - There is no error type in Erlang, any value can be thrown.
 - `try..catch..finally`
     - An exception in Erlang consists of three things: the class of the exception (`throw`, `error` or `exit`), the exit reason and the stack-trace.
 There is no specific type for exceptions.
     - The spec for the `catch` clause is `(catch error-type error & body)`, where `error-type` is one of the keywords `:throw`, `:error`, `:exit` or `_`.
 The last one will catch all the error types.
 - `var`
     - Vars are not reified as in Clojure, they are more similar to what ClojureScript does, which returns compile time information about the var.
 - `monitor-enter`, `monitor-exit`, and `locking` are not implemented.

 ## Macros

-Macro in Clojerl work the same as in Clojure.
+Macros in Clojerl work the same as in Clojure.

 ## Other Useful Functions and Macros